kevinslin/seed-xkcd/vault/xkcd.with-apologies-to-the-who.md

   license: Creative Commons 2.5
 ---
 ![Trivia: Roger Daltry originally wrote 'Don't try an' Digg what we all say' but erased the second 'g' when he moved to reddit.](https://imgs.xkcd.com/comics/with_apologies_to_the_who.png)
+> "With Apologies to The Who", by Randall Munroe, licensed under Creative Commons Attribution-NonCommercial 2.5 License

 ## Transcript
 [[Stick figure is sitting at a desk with a computer, typing]]